zdmytryszyn/py-taxi-service-user-form-and-validation/README.md

     - Last 5 characters are digits
 4. On the driver detail page add buttons that lead to the driver's license updating page and driver deletion page.
+5. On car creation page switch to checkboxes widget for assigning drivers to car.
-5. On the car detail page add button `Assign me to this car`.
+6. On the car detail page add button `Assign me to this car`.
 This button adds current user to car drivers.
 When current user is already a driver of this car, there should be `Delete me from this car` button that deletes user from car drivers.